 How do I participate in Illinois 4-H Shooting Sports?

 Shooting Sports projects must be taken under the direct supervision of a certified 4-H shooting sports instructor.
-Youth must belong to either a Shooting Sports SPIN club or a 4-H Community Club that has trained/certified instructors that provide the direct instruction to those 4-H member wishing to take Shooting Sports Projects.
+Youth must belong to either a Shooting Sports SPIN club or a 4-H Community Club that has trained/certified instructors that provide the direct instruction to those 4-H members wishing to take Shooting Sports Projects.
 We currently offer the shooting sports program in almost all of our county programs.
-Check with your local University of Illinois office to find a club near you.
-4-H Shooting Sports clubs are made up of young people and trained adults who share an interest in shooting sports.
+Check with your local University of Illinois Extension office to find a club near you.
 The club meets at least six times during the 4-H year, but many meet several more times.
 Because safety is important, the 4-H Shooting Sports project is only available to members enrolled in an organized 4-H Shooting Sports SPIN Club or Community 4-H Club that has certified instructors that provide direct instruction for the specific disciplines that they have been trained trained.
 Shooting Sports projects cannot be taken as an individual project.